 English Proficiency Assessments

-The Assessing Comprehension and Communication in English State-to-State (ACCESS) for ELLs is required once a year for all students, K-12, who are English language learners.
+The Assessing Comprehension and Communication in English State-to-State (ACCESS) for English Language Learners (ELLs) is required once a year for all students, K-12, who are English language learners.
 It assesses students’ progress in attaining English proficiency.
-An alternate ACCESS is also available for English language learners who also have significant cognitive disabilities.
+An alternate ACCESS is also available for English language learners who are working on extended standards.

 Parents/Guardians of Homeschool Students